Update: 28.04.2023: Sadly, due to being unable to secure sufficient funding, Compensate has had to close this app. You can read more here.

 Two years ago, I was chatting with a friend over drinks and he casually mentioned that there was a non-profit startup here in Finland called “Compensate“.
 They focus on helping individuals and businesses take responsibility for the carbon they have released into the atmosphere.

 Through their site and app you can answer simple questions about your lifestyle to gauge your impact.
 Then you can decide whether you would like to offset your carbon emissions by a chosen amount by donating money to fund various projects around the world.
-I signed up straight away to try it out and have been using it ever since.
+I signed up straight away to try it out and have been using it ever since as one of my tools to build a more sustainable life.
 They have recently spruced up their app and it’s quite fun to use!

 Can you trust them?

 I’ve dug a little deeper into them for this blog post and also spoken to a few employees there in order to help ensure you that they are a super trustworthy organisation.
 Here are some key facts: